the-turing-way/project-management/quarterly_reports/2022-turing-tps-report.md

 - Funded by: The Tools, Practices and Systems Research Programme of The Alan Turing Institute
 - Dates of the project: Jan 2019 - Present
 - Webpage: [https://book.the-turing-way.org/welcome](https://book.the-turing-way.org/welcome) and [https://github.com/alan-turing-institute/the-turing-way](https://github.com/alan-turing-institute/the-turing-way)
-- Ethics approval status: Confirmation ethics approval not required
+- Ethics approval status: Confirmation of ethics approval is not required
 - Reports drafted by Malvika Sharan

 ## Overview of the project